alexle/alexle.github.com/posts/training-marathon.markdown

 2. My base mileage is not close to what is needed for surviving a marathon.
 There are some guides that state you should be running 20 miles/week *before you even start* your training.
 3. The race I signed up for was only 10 weeks away.
 Most training programs are 12-30 weeks in length, depending on existing fitness and running levels.

 Could one adequately prepare for 26.2 miles in 9 weeks, given the above conditions?
-We'll see in a couple of weeks.
+We'll find out in a couple of weeks.
 In the meantime, I thought I'd share my experiences and what I've learned along the way, in case it might prove useful to someone.

 ###Running Background###

 I started running 18 months ago.
 At the time, I could barely finish a mile.
 By the end of 2012, I had completed [125 miles][2] averaging 1.6 miles per run.
 Not bad!

 This year, my running has greatly improved.
 I'm able to run 3 miles comfortably now, and average 10 miles/week.
 On the days I don't run, I lift weights and do CrossFit exercises at the gym.
-I've completed one 5k, one 10k, and one half-marathon.
+I've completed one 5k, one 10k, and one [half-marathon][1].

 ###Training Plan###